Marfan Syndrome

 does marfan syndrome have a cure?

 No. There is no cure for Marfan syndrome at this time.
-However, with early diagnosis and treatments for its medical problems, we can improve the quality of life and how long someone with Marfan syndrome lives.
+However, early diagnosis and treatment for its medical problems in Marfan syndrome can significantly improve quality of life and life expectancy.

 WHAT IS THE PROGNOSIS FOR PERSONS WITH MARFAN SYNDROME?

-People with Marfan syndrome can develop severe bone/joint, heart, and eye issues, but health care advancements have helped to improve how long people with Marfan syndrome can live.
-In 1972 the average life span was about 45 years, now on average people with Marfan’s live to be about 70 years old.
+Health care advancements have helped people with Marfan syndrome to be able to live longer.
+In 1972 the average life span was about 45 years, but now on average people with this condition live to be about 70 years old.

 HOW SHOULD MARFAN SYNDROME PATIENTS BE MONITORED?

-- Regular testing (echocardiograms) and check-ups as recommended by a cardiologist to monitor the heart.
+• Regular heart tests (echocardiograms) and check-ups as recommended by a cardiologist.

-- A full eye exam with regular eye care follow up, paying attention to the lens, refractive errors (problems focusing due to a need for glasses), and health of the retina can help protect vision.
+• Regular eye exams to check vision, lens, refractive errors (problems focusing due to a need for glasses), and the retina.

 WHAT TREATMENTS ARE There for MARFAN SYNDROME?

 There are different treatments for the different problems that people with Marfan syndrome can have.
 In terms of eye problems, people with dislocated lenses and refractive errors (problems focusing due to a need for glasses) may be treated with glasses or contact lenses to help with vision.
 If the vision does not get better with these treatments, surgery may be helpful.
-People with cataracts (cloudy spots in the lens of the eye) may also need glasses, contacts or surgery to help their vision.
+Children with cataracts (cloudiness in the lens of the eye) may also need glasses, contacts or surgery to help their vision.
 Glaucoma (high eye pressure) may need treatment with medications or surgery.
 If there is a retinal detachment, surgery may be needed to fix this problem.
-Because the connective tissues in people with Marfan syndrome are weak, eye surgery can be more challenging and higher risk.
-Speak with your ophthalmologist if you have more questions about eye surgery in Marfan syndrome.
+As the connective tissues in people with Marfan syndrome are weak, eye surgery can be more challenging and may have a higher risk.
+Speak with your eye doctor (ophthalmologist) if you have more questions about eye surgery in Marfan syndrome.

 Different problems with the heart, lungs and bones have different treatments as well.
-Be sure to speak with your specialists if you have questions about those treatments.
+Be sure to speak with your primary care doctor and specialists if you have questions about those treatments.

 WHERE CAN I FIND MORE INFORMATION ABOUT MARFAN SYNDROME?